rthuffman/WFGY/ProblemMap/Atlas/atlas-negative-space-report-v1.md

 ---

-## 9. What would justify escalation
+## 9. What would justify escalation 🔥

-The atlas should not escalate casually.
+The Atlas should not escalate casually.

 The following kinds of evidence would justify stronger future patch escalation.